Where Destiny Leads

 Loric was kind of hoping that the farmer would just let them go but as Brannon nudged, him he conceded, “Yes sir it’s the least we can do.”

 “Then I’ll get you some tools and you can start right away.”

 Grabbing Brannon’s arm, Loric suggested, “Quick, let’s run off while he’s not looking.”

 Halting Loric’s escape, Brannon reasoned, “There would be no point, he already knows who we are and it won’t take him long to find Cugar and Valcat and tell them what we’ve been up to.
 Better if we stick around and fix up the damage we’ve caused.”

 “Well strictly speaking the bull did the damage,” Loric reasoned.

 “I know but he wouldn’t have broken the fence if we had not challenged him to a duel in the field.”

-“Fine, I give in, let’s just fix the fence and get out of here,” Loric conceded wearily.
+Weary, Loric conceded, “Fine, I give in, let’s just fix the fence and get out of here.”

-When the farmer returned, his wife was following him.
+When the farmer returned, his wife followed him.
 Looking bemused, the farmer scolded, “According to my wife breaking fences is not the only thing you have been up to this morning.”

 “I don’t know what you mean sir,” Brannon said.